 In addition to the Mildred Lane Kemper Art Museum, the university archives rare book collections, works of art, literary works, historical treasures and artifacts.
 These collections are protected and preserved for public exhibition, education, research and the furtherance of public service.
-They are neither disposed of for financial gain nor encumbered in any manner.
+Proceeds from the sale of deaccessioned items are used to acquire new collections.
 Accordingly, such collections are not recognized or capitalized for financial statement purposes.